 A plug should always fit tightly into a receptacle.
 A receptacle uses tension on the plug’s prongs to maintain a tight connection.
 If a plug is loose or falls out of a receptacle, the receptacle needs to be replaced.
 A loose plug can cause excessive heat and possibly damage whatever is plugged in to the receptacle.

 The best way to test a receptacle, including a GFCI, is with a receptacle tester.
 A test may be done to determine if power is present at the receptacle or if it is wired properly.
-This tester will show the status of the 120 V, neutral, and ground.
+This tester will show the status of the line, neutral, and ground.
 A receptacle tester does not have a battery.

 A switch operates one half of a split receptacle.
 The best way to test a split receptacle is with a receptacle tester or a voltage detector.
 Turn the switch on and off to see if the receptacle has power (tester lights up with power).
 For more information, see split receptacles.